 (f) Future unpaid premium cost;

-(g) Fair value of derivative, excluding impact of financing premiums; and

-(h) Unrealized gain/loss, excluding impact of financing premiums.
+Staff Note: With the proposed revisions to clarify gross reporting without financing premiums, these disclosures will not be considered necessary.
+Comments are requested whether it would be beneficial to retain these columns and capture the fair value of the derivative with the impact of financing premiums.

 All derivatives are required to be shown gross on Schedule DB.
 However, derivatives may be reported net in the financial statements (pages 2 and 3 of the statutory financial statements) in accordance with SSAP No. 64—Offsetting and Netting of Assets and Liabilities when a valid right to offset exists.
 Derivatives offset in accordance with SSAP No. 64 and reported net in the financial statement shall follow the disclosure requirements in SSAP No. 64, paragraph 6.
 (Derivative Assets and Derivative Liabilities reported on the balance sheet shall agree to columns 5 and 6, respectively, after netting, on Schedule DB – Part D – Section 1.)

 Proposed Revisions to Schedule DB-D – Counterparty Exposure